Join the rewards club for food lovers and unlock rewards

 The interiors are elegant and warm with glowing candlelight and greenery dotted among warm wood-toned furniture.
 The focal point stone counter bar has been converted into a long social table area with striking and stylish pendant lights.
 The crockery is simple and earthy, showcasing the brilliance of the food.

 The meal finishes off with white chocolate and mango mini magnum with caramel as well as a ghee and cinnamon leaf breudeur with a cashew nut praline and Ceylon tea and cream.
-The wines are a carefully curated list of sustainable and organic bottles by the former sommelier of Pidgin House Hannah Kowalski.
-This is accompanied by a range of specialty cocktails that merge modern and traditional techniques with flavors ubiquitous to the Paradise menu to create drinks like their mango negroni and rambutan daiquiri.
+The wines are a carefully curated list of sustainable and organic bottles by the former sommelier of Pidgin Hannah Kowalski.
+This is accompanied by a range of specialty cocktails that merge modern and traditional techniques with flavours ubiquitous to the Paradise menu to create drinks like their mango negroni and rambutan daiquiri.

 FAQs